Rafii2198/ArtemisWiki/Generic/If_Number.md

 ## Description

-Based on condition, returns the first values if comparison is true, otherwise return second value.
+Based on condition, returns the first value if the comparison is true, otherwise return second value.

 ## Arguments